twokul/github-metrics/metrics.md

 ## Aggregated Pull Request Review Depth

-The aggregated number of comments, reviews and reviewers.
+The aggregated number of comments, reviews and reviewers across all pull requests.

 ## Average Time to Merge

-The amount of time from the first commit to the pull request merge.
+Time to merge is the amount of time elapsed from "pull request created" to "pull request merged" across all merged pull requests.

-Practically, the different between "PR created" and the "PR merged" times.

 ## Average Pull Request Idle Time

-The amount of time it takes from the pull request submitted until review begins.
+Idle time is the amount of time elapsed from "pull request created" to "first review submitted" across all merged and opened pull requests.

-Practically, the different between "PR created" and the first "PR review submitted" times.